Layout Style

 13. IS THERE ANY WAY TO HELP OUR CHILDREN NOT BECOME SEXUALLY ADDICTED?

 Yes!
-Generally sexual addiction comes out of homes where addictions (Sexual and otherwise) was present.
-Homes of addiction are generally not homes of healthy sexual information/modelling, homes of emotional intimacy or homes where any other kind of intimacy is all that well modeled either.
+Generally, sexual addiction comes out of homes where addictions (Sexual and otherwise) were present.
+Homes of addiction are generally not homes of healthy sexual information/modelling, homes of emotional intimacy or homes where any other kind of intimacy is all that well modelled either.
 While it is possible to address these issues in children directly, they generally respond much better when their parents begin to model all of the above and then combine such with healthy family connections and effective teaching about sexuality and relationships.

 Search